dpkp/kafka-python/docs/compatibility.rst

 expected to work with newer broker releases as well.

 Although kafka-python is tested and expected to work on recent broker versions, not all features are supported.
-Please see github open issues for feature tracking.
+See :doc:`kips` for per-feature coverage of Kafka Improvement Proposals, or the github open issues for feature tracking.
 PRs welcome!

 kafka-python is tested on python 3.8-3.14.